PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_cells_detection.en.md

 Other related parameters can be set by modifying the fields under `Global` and `Predict` in the `.yaml` configuration file.
 For details, please refer to [PaddleX General Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).

 #### 4.4.2 Model Integration
-The model can be directly integrated into the PaddleX production line or into your own project.
+The model can be directly integrated into the PaddleX pipeline or into your own project.

-1.<b>Production Line Integration</b>
+1.<b>pipeline Integration</b>

-The table cell detection module can be integrated into the PaddleX production line [General Table Recognition Production Line v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
-Simply replacing the model path will complete the model update for the table cell detection module in the relevant production line.
-In production line integration, you can deploy your model using high-performance deployment and service-oriented deployment.
+The table cell detection module can be integrated into the PaddleX pipeline [General Table Recognition pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
+Simply replacing the model path will complete the model update for the table cell detection module in the relevant pipeline.
+In pipeline integration, you can deploy your model using high-performance deployment and service-oriented deployment.

 2.<b>Module Integration</b>

 The weights you generate can be directly integrated into the table cell detection module.
 You can refer to the Python example code in [Quick Integration](#3-Quick-Integration).
 Simply replace the model with the path of the model you have trained.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).